What is familial adenomatous polyposis?

 Screening is recommended for all people with this condition.
 The goal of screening is finding and treating tumors early to allow the best outcome for patients.

 Recommended screenings for children with familial adenomatous polyposis include the following:

-- Yearly physical exams by a doctor who knows this condition well.
-The doctor should pay special attention to symptoms in the abdomen or nervous system, and whether the thyroid is enlarged or has nodules.
+- Yearly physical exams by a health care provider who knows this condition well.
+The health care provider should pay special attention to symptoms in the abdomen or nervous system, and whether the thyroid is enlarged or has nodules.

 - Ultrasound exams to screen for liver cancer.
 These should be started in infancy and repeated every three months until age 4 years.